swimmio/property-listing-sandbox/.swm/live-snippets.6ukvv.sw.md

 id: 6ukvv
 name: 👀 Live Snippets
 file_version: 1.0.2
-app_version: 0.9.9-6
+app_version: 0.10.0-0
 file_blobs:
   src/index.html: 42d4d9a5b7ba74f5487cabbe47abf161d5ef097e
 ---

 ## What are live Snippets?

-Live snippets are pieces of code from your repository, embedded into your documents.
+**Live snippets are pieces of code from your repository, embedded into your documents.**

-Example for a live snippet
+Example for a live snippet,

 <br/>